-When Dan had his brainstorm in 2006, he discovered that none of the 16,000 nursing homes in the U.S. used iPods for their residents.
-Drawing on his background in leveraging technology to benefit people who would otherwise have no access, he volunteered at a local nursing home in Greater New York, creating personalized playlists for residents.
+When Dan had his brainstorm in 2006, he discovered that none of the 16,000 long-term care facilities in the U.S. used iPods for their residents.
+Drawing on his background in leveraging technology to benefit those who would otherwise have no access, he volunteered at a local nursing home in Greater New York, creating personalized playlists for residents.
 The program was a hit with residents, staff and families, and became the prototype for a bigger effort.

-With funding from the Shelley & Donald Rubin Foundation in 2008, Dan brought 200 iPods to residents of four more New York nursing homes and tested the program on a larger scale.
-Successful outcomes spurred the creation of Music & Memory, Inc., in 2010 as a 501c3 non-profit.
+With funding from the Shelley & Donald Rubin Foundation in 2008, Dan brought 200 iPods to residents of four New York long-term care facilities and tested the program on a larger scale.
+Successful outcomes spurred the creation of Music & Memory as a 501(c)(3) non-profit in 2010.

-Since then, we have implemented iPod personalized music programs in hundreds of facilities throughout the U.S. and Canada.
-A 2011 matching grant outreach effort provided digital music players, headphones, music, training and support to qualifying facilities and has significantly helped to advance our mission.
+Since then, we have implemented iPod personalized music programs in hundreds of care organizations throughout the U.S. and Canada.
+A 2011 matching grant outreach effort provided digital music players, headphones, music, training and support to qualifying organizations and has significantly helped to advance our mission.

 In April 2012, a documentary about our work, Alive Inside: A Story of Music and Memory, was previewed at the Rubin Museum of Art in New York City.
 A video clip of Henry, one of the residents reawakened by listening to his Cab Calloway favorites, went viral, now with more than 11 million views, boosting awareness and enthusiastic interest in our program.